 2 Equality of outcome focuses on policies that either have an equal impact on different groups or intent the same outcomes for different groups.

-UCP Marjon recognises the real benefits of having a diverse community of staff and students who value one another and the different contributions they can make to help us all achieve our potential.
-For more information about our Equality & Diversity Scheme see our diversity policies section.
+The University of St Mark & St John recognises the real benefits of having a diverse community of staff and students who value one another and the different contributions they can make to help us all achieve our potential.
+For more information see our Current Equality Work section.